 - 2.01 Materials: - A. Rigid Insulation: FS-HH-I-1972/1, Class 2 Rigid Insulation. - 1.
-Type: Glass fiber reinforced polyisocyanurate core with foil facing each side (glass fiber facing at roof insulation), and a compressive strength of 25 p.s.i. and a maximum water vapor transmission rate of >.03 perm-inch. - Application: 2 layers of rigid insulation.
-First layer shall be 2" thick / second layer shall be 1.5" thick for a total thickness of 3.5" with a minimum total thermal resistance of R-20, for installation above metal decking, concrete deck, and exterior wall at cavities.
+Type: Glass fiber reinforced polyisocyanurate core with foil facing each side (glass fiber facing at roof insulation), and a compressive strength of 25 p.s.i. and a maximum water vapor transmission rate of >.03 perm-inch. - a.
+Application: 2 layers of rigid insulation.
+First layer shall be 2" thick / second layer shall be 1.5" thick for a total thickness of 3.5" with a minimum total thermal resistance of R-20, for installation above concrete deck and cavity walls between cast-in-place concrete and brick veneer.
 Refer to Drawings. - 2.
 Type: expanded polystyrene insulation. - a.
-Application: 2" thick with a thermal resistance of R-10.4, for foundation wall perimeter below grade installation only. - 3.
+Application: 2" thick with a thermal resistance of R-10.4, for below grade foundation wall perimeter installation only. - 3.
 Adhesive: as recommended by manufacturer of rigid insulation board.